🔍 공개 퀴즈 검색

 1. A collection of short stories together

-3. An extended work of prose fiction, typically 50,000+ words ✓
+2. An extended work of prose fiction, typically 50,000+ words ✓

-4. Any book that exists in print
+4. Any book that exists in print form

 How do novels differ from short stories in scope?

-1. Novels have simpler plots
+1. Novels have simpler and more basic plots

-2. Novels have multiple characters, subplots, and longer timeframes ✓
+4. Novels have multiple characters, subplots, and longer timeframes ✓

 What is a subplot?

-2. A secondary storyline running parallel to main plot ✓
+1. A secondary storyline running parallel to main plot ✓

-3. The theme
+3. The theme of the story

-4. The main storyline
+4. The main storyline of the novel

 What are subplots used for?